 Other options are to contact Google directly, or – as a last resort – disavowing any links pointing at outdated content on your site.

-Doing so is usually reserved for extreme cases where manual actions have been applied against your website because of spammy outbound links.
+Doing so is usually reserved for extreme cases where manual actions have been applied against your website because of spammy outbound links and you don’t want that affecting your local seo.
 The last thing you want is for this obsolete outdated content to trigger another penalty!

 Speak with an SEO specialist